FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 5.0.1 =
+* When upgrading to this version, you'll need to reload the WP admin dashboard, or simply visit the Font Awesome plugin's settings page, in order to cause the plugin to fetch a required SVG stylesheet.
+The correct stylesheet is also automatically retrieved any time the plugin's settings are changed.
+See the Changelog for how to disable the loading of this stylesheet if you do not use the Block Editor.

 = 5.0.0 =
 * In the Block Editor, the Icon Chooser now inserts inline SVGs instead of shortcodes.
 * Removes support for Font Awesome 3 icon names in `[icon]` shortcodes.